jrosco/mwhois/README.md

    or
    Download Zip File to the right (https://github.com/jrosco/mwhois/archive/master.zip)
 2. If you downloaded zip file ("unzip mwhois-master.zip" and "cd mwhois-master/src"
-3. If you used git clone ("cd mwhois/src")
+3. If you used git clone ("cd mwhois/")
-4. Now Run: python setup.py install
+4. Now Run: python setup.py install (you'll need correct permissions to install module.
+For linux use the sudo command)
 5. See examples below on how to use this these modules (These are also shown in examples/examples.py)

 Examples